vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

     * Sample input specification file
         ```sh
         # Short description of various properties used in this sample cluster configuration
+        # apiVersion: Represents the payload version of the cluster specification.
+By default, \"cse.vmware.com/v2.0\" is used.
         # kind: The kind of the Kubernetes cluster.
         #
         # metadata: This is a required section
-        # metadata.cluster_name: Name of the cluster to be created or resized
+        # metadata.name: Name of the cluster to be created or resized.
-        # metadata.org_name: The name of the Organization in which cluster needs to be created or managed.
+        # metadata.orgName: The name of the Organization in which cluster needs to be created or managed.
-        # metadata.ovdc_name: The name of the Organization Virtual data center in which the cluster need to be created or managed.
+        # metadata.virtualDataCenterName: The name of the Organization Virtual data center in which the cluster need to be created or managed.
+        # metadata.site: VCD site domain name where the cluster should be deployed.
         #
         # spec: User specification of the desired state of the cluster.
-        # spec.control_plane: An optional sub-section for desired control-plane state of the cluster.
-The properties "sizing_class" and "storage_profile" can be specified only during the cluster creation phase.
-These properties will no longer be modifiable in further update operations like "resize" and "upgrade".
+        # spec.topology.controlPlane: An optional sub-section for desired control-plane state of the cluster.
+The properties \"sizingClass\" and \"storageProfile\" can be specified only during the cluster creation phase.
+These properties will no longer be modifiable in further update operations like \"resize\" and \"upgrade\".
-        # spec.control_plane.count: Number of control plane node(s).
+        # spec.topology.controlPlane.count: Number of control plane node(s).
 Only single control plane node is supported.
-        # spec.control_plane.sizing_class: The compute sizing policy with which control-plane node needs to be provisioned in a given "ovdc".
+        # spec.topology.controlPlane.sizingClass: The compute sizing policy with which control-plane node needs to be provisioned in a given \"ovdc\".
 The specified sizing policy is expected to be pre-published to the given ovdc.
-        # spec.control_plane.storage_profile: The storage-profile with which control-plane needs to be provisioned in a given "ovdc".
+        # spec.topology.controlPlane.storageProfile: The storage-profile with which control-plane needs to be provisioned in a given \"ovdc\".
 The specified storage-profile is expected to be available on the given ovdc.
         #
-        # spec.k8_distribution: This is a required sub-section.
+        # spec.distribution: This is a required sub-section.
-        # spec.k8_distribution.template_name: Template name based on guest OS, Kubernetes version, and the Weave software version
+        # spec.distribution.templateName: Template name based on guest OS, Kubernetes version, and the Weave software version
-        # spec.k8_distribution.template_revision: revision number
+        # spec.distribution.templateRevision: revision number
         #
         # spec.nfs: Optional sub-section for desired nfs state of the cluster.
-The properties "sizing_class" and "storage_profile" can be specified only during the cluster creation phase.
-These properties will no longer be modifiable in further update operations like "resize" and "upgrade".
+The properties \"sizingClass\" and \"storageProfile\" can be specified only during the cluster creation phase.
+These properties will no longer be modifiable in further update operations like \"resize\" and \"upgrade\".
         # spec.nfs.count: Nfs nodes can only be scaled-up; they cannot be scaled-down.
 Default value is 0.
-        # spec.nfs.sizing_class: The compute sizing policy with which nfs node needs to be provisioned in a given "ovdc".
+        # spec.nfs.sizingClass: The compute sizing policy with which nfs node needs to be provisioned in a given \"ovdc\".
 The specified sizing policy is expected to be pre-published to the given ovdc.
-        # spec.nfs.storage_profile: The storage-profile with which nfs needs to be provisioned in a given "ovdc".
+        # spec.nfs.storageProfile: The storage-profile with which nfs needs to be provisioned in a given \"ovdc\".
 The specified storage-profile is expected to be available on the given ovdc.
         #
         # spec.settings: This is a required sub-section
-        # spec.settings.network: This value is mandatory.
+        # spec.settings.ovdcNetwork: This value is mandatory.
 Name of the Organization's virtual data center network
-        # spec.settings.rollback_on_failure: Optional value that is true by default.
+        # spec.settings.rollbackOnFailure: Optional value that is true by default.
 On any cluster operation failure, if the value is set to true, affected node VMs will be automatically deleted.
-        # spec.settings.ssh_key: Optional ssh key that users can use to log into the node VMs without explicitly providing passwords.
+        # spec.settings.sshKey: Optional ssh key that users can use to log into the node VMs without explicitly providing passwords.
         #
         # spec.workers: Optional sub-section for the desired worker state of the cluster.
-The properties "sizing_class" and "storage_profile" can be specified only during the cluster creation phase.
-These properties will no longer be modifiable in further update operations like "resize" and "upgrade".
+The properties \"sizingClass\" and \"storageProfile\" can be specified only during the cluster creation phase.
+These properties will no longer be modifiable in further update operations like \"resize\" and \"upgrade\".
 Non uniform worker nodes in the clusters is not yet supported.
         # spec.workers.count: number of worker nodes (default value:1) Worker nodes can be scaled up and down.
-        # spec.workers.sizing_class: The compute sizing policy with which worker nodes need to be provisioned in a given "ovdc".
+        # spec.workers.sizingClass: The compute sizing policy with which worker nodes need to be provisioned in a given \"ovdc\".
 The specified sizing policy is expected to be pre-published to the given ovdc.
-        # spec.workers.storage_profile: The storage-profile with which worker nodes need to be provisioned in a given "ovdc".
+        # spec.workers.storageProfile: The storage-profile with which worker nodes need to be provisioned in a given \"ovdc\".
 The specified storage-profile is expected to be available on the given ovdc.
         #
         # status: Current state of the cluster in the server.
-This is not a required section for any of the operations.
+This is not a required section for any of the operations.\n

         api_version: ''
         kind: native